search

 Trading not prohibited by Exness

-At Exness, we allow you to engage in trades that other FX brokers may prohibit, ensuring you can trade in a more comfortable environment.
-With fewer restrictions, you have greater flexibility and a wider range of trading options.
-The following trades are permitted as long as they do not violate Exness’s terms and conditions:
+At Exness, we allow you to engage in trading activities that other FX brokers may prohibit, with no restrictions, so that you can trade in a more comfortable environment.
+With fewer restrictions, you have a wider range of trading options and greater freedom in your trading.
+The following are examples of trades that do not fall under Exness’s prohibited activities.

 Trading not prohibited by Exness